From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents

 \section{Introduction}

 Anonymization is widely treated as a practical safeguard: once names and other explicit identifiers are removed, records are presumed to be difficult to trace back to specific individuals.
 Historically, this assumption held not because re-identification was impossible, but because it was costly.
-Successful linkage required domain expertise, tailored algorithms, and labor-intensive heuristics.
-In the Netflix Prize case, attackers engineered specialized similarity metrics to match sparse rating traces across datasets~\citep{narayanan2008robust}.
-In the AOL search log incident, investigators manually narrowed candidates and corroborated clues from public sources~\citep{aol_search_log}.
-These technical and human costs acted as a practical barrier.
+Successful linkage required domain expertise, tailored algorithms, and labor-intensive corroboration, as illustrated by the Netflix Prize deanonymization attack~\citep{narayanan2008robust} and the AOL search log incident~\citep{aol_search_log}.
+These technical and human costs formed a practical privacy barrier.

-This historical reliance on the high cost of linkage motivates the core question we study: whether LLM-based agents possess the capabilities required to weaken this practical barrier.
-If an agent can combine heterogeneous signals, generate candidate hypotheses, and seek corroborating evidence, then anonymized records may become linkable without bespoke engineering.
-This possibility is concerning because it can arise even when re-identification is not the user’s objective, as candidate generation and corroboration may occur as a byproduct of completing otherwise benign tasks.
-We term this failure mode \emph{inference-driven linkage}: a privacy failure in which an agent reconstructs a specific real-world identity by combining non-identifying cues from anonymized artifacts with corroborating signals from auxiliary context.
+We study whether LLM-based agents weaken this barrier.
+If an agent can combine heterogeneous signals, generate candidate hypotheses, and seek corroborating evidence, anonymized records may become linkable without bespoke engineering.
+This risk is especially concerning because linkage can arise even when re-identification is not the user's objective: candidate generation and corroboration may occur as a byproduct of otherwise benign tasks.
+We refer to this failure mode as \emph{inference-driven linkage}: a privacy failure in which an agent reconstructs a specific real-world identity by combining non-identifying cues from anonymized artifacts with corroborating signals from auxiliary context (Figure~\ref{fig:inference_linkage}).

-Despite this capability shift, existing agent privacy evaluations do not directly capture this risk.
-Frameworks such as PrivacyLens and AgentDAM evaluate privacy in action by tracking whether agents access, use, or explicitly disclose sensitive information while completing tasks~\citep{shao2024privacylens, zharmagambetov2025agentdam}.
-These evaluations are essential for measuring data minimization and overt leakage, but they are not designed to measure \emph{inference-driven linkage}: whether an agent can transform anonymized traces into a concrete identity hypothesis.
-Recent concurrent work shows that LLMs and web-capable agents can indeed re-identify individuals in real-world settings, including linking anonymized interview transcripts to named researchers~\citep{li2026agentic} and deanonymizing pseudonymous users across online platforms~\citep{lermen2026largescaleonlinedeanonymizationllms}.
-However, these studies do not systematically examine how identity reconstruction changes as the overlap between the anonymized and auxiliary sources changes, or as task framing and attacker knowledge vary.
+Existing evaluations of agent privacy—including task-level leakage benchmarks~\citep{shao2024privacylens,zharmagambetov2025agentdam} and recent deanonymization demonstrations~\citep{li2026agentic,lermen2026largescaleonlinedeanonymizationllms}—do not systematically examine how linkage changes with the type of shared cues, the framing of the task, or the attacker's prior knowledge—especially whether it arises as a byproduct of benign tasks.